 How to Sew Ribbon by Hand

 Ribbons made of velvet and jacquard designs are best sewn by hand.
 Prepare the ribbon area in the same way you would for machine stitching.
 Use a fine needle and sew hand stitches close to the edge of the ribbon.
-Take tiny slip stitches into the ribbon and slip through the fabric.
-Each slip stitch can be marked with a bead for an added decoration.
+Take tiny slip stitches into the ribbon and slip them through the fabric.
+Each slip stitch can be marked with a bead for added decoration.